bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 await context.CallActivityWithRetryAsync(nameof(MyActivity), retryOptions, activityInput);
 ```

 However, when using retries, you should be aware of the error types specified above.
-If an activity throws an application error every time it is invoked, and the suborchestrator retries 10 times, you have 10 retries which will fail every time.
-Furthermore, if the orchestrator also retries the suborchestrator 10 times, you suddenly have 100 retries which fail every time.
-And if the suborchestrator calls other activities, those activities will be retried as well.
+If an activity throws an application error every time it is invoked, and the sub-orchestrator retries 10 times, you have 10 retries which will fail every time.
+Furthermore, if an orchestrator also retries the sub-orchestrator 10 times, you suddenly have 100 retries which fail every time.
+And if the sub-orchestrator calls other activities, those activities will be retried as well.

 ### Exception handling

-So, if the error is an application error, you need a way to tell the function to simply accept it. `RetryOptions` also contains a callback for determining whether exceptions should cause a retry or not.
-This, combined with a good old `try-catch`, gives you fine-grained control over how different types of errors in your functions should be handled.
+So, if the error is an application error, you need a way to tell the function to simply accept it as a fact of life. `RetryOptions` also contains a callback for determining whether exceptions should cause a retry or not.
+This, combined with a good old `try-catch`, give you fine-grained control over how different types of errors in your functions should be handled.

 ```csharp
 var retryOptions = new RetryOptions(